The myth of the drunken Indian has been retired in favour of the legend of the crooked band council.

 Stereotypes act like codes, giving audiences an instant, common understanding of a person or group of people—usually relating to their class, ethnicity or race, gender, sexual orientation, social role or occupation (for example, “NHL hockey players have physical stamina” is a safe assumption, even if it’s not based on statistical fact).

-Aboriginal people are portrayed in a historical past reconstructed in present stereotypes: the noble Red Man roaming free in the forest; the bloodthirsty savage attacking the colony or the wagon train; the drunken Indian; the Aboriginal environmentalist; and, most recently, the warrior in para-military dress, wielding a gun… As with all stereotypes, there is a kernel of truth in the images, which assume a dramatic profile and become etched in the popular consciousness.
+Indigenous people are portrayed in a historical past reconstructed in present stereotypes: the noble Red Man roaming free in the forest; the bloodthirsty savage attacking the colony or the wagon train; the drunken Indian; the Indigenous environmentalist; and, most recently, the warrior in para-military dress, wielding a gun… As with all stereotypes, there is a kernel of truth in the images, which assume a dramatic profile and become etched in the popular consciousness.
 But stereotypes block out complexity of context and diversity of personality and perspective.

-- The “Good Indian” — individuals who are successful according to the standards of dominant society by not relying on welfare and paying income tax, despite his or her racial background (implying that it is personal deficiencies rather than structural barriers that prevent widespread Aboriginal success).
+- The “Good Indian” — individuals who are successful according to the standards of dominant society by not relying on welfare and paying income tax, despite his or her racial background (implying that it is personal deficiencies rather than structural barriers that prevent widespread Indigenous success).

 Here’s the bottom-line: as journalists, our first obligation is to the truth.
 We need to convey accurate facts in context.
-That means, when covering Aboriginal communities, we need to resist the shortcut of stereotypes.
+That means, when covering Indigenous communities, we need to resist the shortcut of stereotypes.

 Be conscious of your own personal and cultural biases.
 Verify the information you report.
 Otherwise, you risk undermining the accuracy of your work, and adding fuel to the fire of existing stereotypes.